luxury Inca Trail

 Porter on the trail toward Wiñayhuayna, Inca Trail to Machu Picchu.

-Return to Lima to explore the Pachacamac archaeological site and either the Museum of Archaeology or the artists' quarter of Barranco.
-Afterward, transfer to the airport for your overnight flight home, completing your trek on the Inca Trail to Machu Picchu.
+Return to Lima to explore the Pachacamac archaeological site.
+After a lunch of artistic cuisine by chef Rafael Osterling, walk in the artists' quarter of Barranco, have a farewell drink and transfer to the airport for your overnight flight home, completing your trek on the Inca Trail to Machu Picchu.

 Sayacmarca, Inca Trail to Machu Picchu.